HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 last extra credit in lots more tests throughout the app.
 Not only the utilities, but also things like cleaning up the `queryCache`.

-For the setup with our test hooks (our `afterEach`), we can put those kinds of things general things in the `src/setupTests.js` file and those will get run automatically for each test.
+For the setup with our test hooks (our `afterEach`), we can put those kinds of general things in the `src/setupTests.js` file and those will get run automatically for each test.
 So in this extra credit move things from our test file to that file.